 Dietary fibers, mostly found in whole grain products and legumes, help maintain healthy blood lipid levels.

-Just like we have learned in this article, you have discovered that atherosclerosis causes vascular abnormalities caused by fat and calcium deposits.
+You have learned in this article that atherosclerosis also causes vascular abnormalities caused by fat and calcium deposits in the arteries.

 Medication can have a favorable effect on atherosclerosis, causing deposits to retreat.